alt-key/IT-Ops-Cluster-Failover/README.md

-# IT-Ops-Cluster-Failover
+# SharePoint 2010 Scripts

-This is a simple PowerShell script to identify the active and passive SQL node.
+This is just a collection of my SharePoint scripts that I use as farm admin to maintain the environment.